ssokolow/quicktile/docs/commands.rst

 Switch focus to the left in the grid of workspaces.
 Do not move any windows.

-For users who have laid out their workspaces in a row, this is equivalent to ``workspace-go-prev`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a row, this is equivalent to :ref:`workspace-go-prev` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-go-left.png
    :alt: diagram

+.. _workspace-go-right:

 ``workspace-go-right``
 ^^^^^^^^^^^^^^^^^^^^^^